-At any gathering of family, friends and co-workers, the kitchen table oftentimes is overflowing with deliciousness.
+At holiday celebrations, the kitchen table oftentimes is overflowing with deliciousness.
 Sure, healthy items like carrot sticks, almonds and strawberries might occupy a little real estate on the buffet line, but unfortunately, people don’t often gravitate toward that end of the table.

 Overindulging during the holidays certainly can affect your waistline, but eating the wrong types of food also can sap your energy, impair your mental clarity, increase blood pressure and blood sugar, impact sleep patterns and throw off your digestive system.
 The human brain uses 20 percent of your body’s total energy, so whatever you’re eating ultimately is controlling your brain.

 According to the Calorie Control Council, the typical Thanksgiving meal contains more than 3,000 calories, and that doesn’t even include leftovers later in the day.
 Many people try to balance their overindulgence by skipping meals or substantially cutting their calories below recommended daily levels.
 However, starving your body isn’t the right way to regain your former self.

 Now that the holidays are behind us, it’s time to get back on track.
 It’s time to detox.

 Here are four easy steps to detoxify your body after the holiday season:

 - Hydrate: Drink plenty of filtered water or green tea with lemon.
 That will help alkalize your body, increase metabolism and reign in cravings.
 Salt and sugar dehydrate the body, so all of that turkey, ham, bread pudding and apple pie is robbing your body of fluids.